developmentseed/osm-teams/README.md

 ✨ You can now login to the app at http://127.0.0.1:3000
 <!-- markdownlint-enable MD034 -->

+## Testing

+This project Cypress for end-to-end testing.
+To run once:

+    yarn e2e

+To open Cypress dashboard for interactive development:

+    yarn e2e:dev

 ## Acknowledgments

 - This app is based off of [OSM/Hydra](https://github.com/kamicut/osmhydra)